cosmohacker/SpotifyDownloadManager/README.md

 4. Request your data from Spotify.
 5. After Download your Spotify data unzip my_spotify_data.zip.
 6. When unzipping its done you will see .json file types (ex:Playlist1.json/Playlist2.json).
-When all this  steps is completed you can start prograram by typing in project folder :
+When all this  steps is completed you can start program by typing in project folder :

 ```shell
 python3 spoytif.py